 The Mini Golf Industry

-Mini Golf was once an incredibly popular pastime in the US.
-It was one of the top outdoor summer activities for families and had a good run from the 1950s to 1990s.
+Mini Golf as an industry was once an incredibly popular pastime in the US.
+It was one of the top outdoor summer activities for families and had a good run from the 1950s to the 1990s.
 The activity has seen a decline in popularity over the past decade or so.
 Kids didn’t have the same interest in this old-fashioned activity.

 The Future Of The Mini Golf Industry In America Is Largely Dependent On The Improving Economy.